domainsofapp/domainsofapp.github.io/_posts/2017-05-21-waiter-jokes.md

 Me: I have a long-distance girlfriend.
 Friend: Oh yea?
 Me: Yea.
 I'm not sure what she looks like, though, because she is so far away that the light of her image has not reached me yet.

+## From Giri/Haji aka Duty/Shame
+Rodney: Know what the secret to a long marriage is?
+Kenzo: *Shakes his head*
+Rodney: Don't get divorced.